-- To determine the exact length of 1/4" air hose required, run a piece of heavy duty hose, or some other flexible tubing of the same diameter, from the Relay Valve on the receiver to the starter location on the engine. - Attach the 1/4" air nose to the outlet side of the Relay Valve, and run the hose through the frame, etc. to its final position at the starter location. - 11.
+To determine the exact length of 1-1/4" air hose required, run a piece of heavy duty hose, or some other flexible tubing of the same diameter, from the Relay Valve on the receiver to the starter location on the engine.

+- Attach the 1-1/4" air hose to the outlet side of the Relay Valve, and run the hose through the frame, etc. to its final position at the starter location - 11.
 At this point, determine whether or not it is feasible or practical to attach the hose to the starter before or after the starter is actually mounted.
 In some cases it may be necessary to attach the hose to the starter before mounting. - 12.
 If possible, liberally grease the teeth on the ring gear with a good quality sticky gear grease.
-This will help promote the life of the ring gear and the starter pinion.

-- Move the starter into position, and mount it on the flywheel housing.
-Tighten the mounting bolts to 100 ft-lb (136 Nm) torque. - 14.
-For Pre-Engaged Models, install a 1/4" hose line from the delivery side (marked "DEL") of the Starter Control Valve or Solenoid Valve to the "IN" port on the Starter Drive Housing.
+This will help promote the life of the ring gear and the starter pinion. - 13.
+Move the starter into position, and mount it on the flywheel housing.
+Tighten the mounting bolts to 100 ft-lb (136 Nm) torque or to the engine manufacturer's specifications. - 14.
+If the exhaust is to be piped away, attach appropriate piping to the exhaust outlet on the motor housing. - 15.
+Pressurize the complete starting system and check every connection with a soap bubble test.
+There must be no leaks in live air lines or other connections.